Client segregation and portability under EMIR

 The type of account and level of segregation have an impact on the ability to port CCP transactions and assets to a back-up clearing broker upon clearing member's default.

 If client chooses an omnibus client account, in most cases, all clients who have CCP transactions and assets relating to them recorded in the same omnibus client account will have to agree to use the same back-up clearing broker, and the back-up clearing broker will have to agree to accept all of the CCP transactions and assets recorded in that omnibus client account.

-Since, it would be rather to be difficult to achieve porting in relation to an omnibus client account.
+Since, it would be rather difficult to achieve porting in relation to an omnibus client account.

 If client arranges for an individual client account, it would make more sense because the client can appoint a back-up clearing broker with respect to just its CCP transactions and the related assets.